Home > Spain > Madrid > LIFE International School

 Language support for students not fluent in English

-All teachers are certified to teach children who are not fluent in English, and extra language assistance is also available.
+All teachers are certified to teach children who are not fluent in English, and extra language assistance is also available both for students who do not speak native English and for those who do not speak native Spanish (for the Spanish classes).

 Additional language classes offered by the school